bth123/mcf-ansi-highlighter/README.md

 ![highlighter](illustrations/highlighter2.png)
 ![vsc](illustrations/vsc2.png)

-## Little note
-It may not work 100% accurately with backslash line breaks

 ## Use in your projects
 If you want to use the highlighter in your project, please leave credit to the original github repo.
 1. Downlaod `database.json` and put it in your project folder.